micmejia/bible-dump/NKJV/Nehemiah/Neh 9.md

 Forty years You sustained them in the wilderness; They lacked nothing; Their clothes did not wear out And their feet did not swell.

 ###### 22
-"Moreover You gave them kingdoms and nations, And divided them into [^h]districts.
-So they took possession of the land of Sihon, [^i]The land of the king of Heshbon, And the land of Og king of Bashan.
+"Moreover You gave them kingdoms and nations, And divided them into districts.
+So they took possession of the land of Sihon, The land of the king of Heshbon, And the land of Og king of Bashan.

 ###### 23
 You also multiplied their children as the stars of heaven, And brought them into the land Which You had told their fathers To go in and possess.

 ###### 24
-So the [^j]people went in And possessed the land; You subdued before them the inhabitants of the land, The Canaanites, And gave them into their hands, With their kings And the people of the land, That they might do with them as they wished.
+So the people went in And possessed the land; You subdued before them the inhabitants of the land, The Canaanites, And gave them into their hands, With their kings And the people of the land, That they might do with them as they wished.

 ###### 25
-And they took strong cities and a rich land, And possessed houses full of all goods, Cisterns _already_ dug, vineyards, olive groves, And [^k]fruit trees in abundance.
+And they took strong cities and a rich land, And possessed houses full of all goods, Cisterns _already_ dug, vineyards, olive groves, And fruit trees in abundance.
 So they ate and were filled and grew fat, And delighted themselves in Your great goodness.

 ###### 26
-"Nevertheless they were disobedient And rebelled against You, Cast Your law behind their backs And killed Your prophets, who [^l]testified against them To turn them to Yourself; And they worked great provocations.
+"Nevertheless they were disobedient And rebelled against You, Cast Your law behind their backs And killed Your prophets, who testified against them To turn them to Yourself; And they worked great provocations.

 ###### 27
 Therefore You delivered them into the hand of their enemies, Who oppressed them; And in the time of their trouble, When they cried to You, You heard from heaven; And according to Your abundant mercies You gave them deliverers who saved them From the hand of their enemies.